-7.13.
-"Joint research units" (JRUs)
+8.15.
+"Joint research units" (JRUs) and other third parties linked to a beneficiary

 A JRU is a structure having no legal personality, set up by two or more distinct research organisations, e.g. in order to run a joint laboratory.
 A typical example is the French "Unité Mixte de Recherche" structure.
 Since JRUs have no legal personality they cannot participate as such in FP projects.
 Either one of their individual "members", or several or all of them, can participate in a FP project.